 - Conduct student exit-interviews to gather student perceptual data. - Conduct staff exit-interviews to gather staff perceptual data. - Distribute information to families around summer options for students. - Host a parent volunteer "thank you" event. - Invite local politicians to end-of-the-year events. - Work with support staff to finalize summer ordering. (i.e., Back-to-school swag, t-shirts for staff, and other fun things to honor and welcome staff back.) - Breathe!
-Consider taking your support team out to lunch or bring lunch in-take a minute to celebrate another successful year as a team. - Meet with your administrative team to reflect, debrief the year in regards to goals and begin initial planning for next year. - CELEBRATE all the accomplishments.
+Consider taking your support team out to lunch or bring lunch in-take a minute to celebrate another successful year as a team. - Meet with your administrative team to reflect, debrief the year in regards to goals and begin initial planning for next year. - Communicate summer assignments/schedule. - Develop preliminary plans for the opening of school. - Communicate teaching assignments for next year. - CELEBRATE all the accomplishments!